Mercedes-AMG Project One hypercar now testing on public roads

 Project One is going to blow the doors off anyone lucky enough to plunk down the major cash required for one.
 Its F1-derived powertrain uses a tiny 1.6-liter V6 in conjunction with four electric motors to put out more than 1,000 horsepower.
 It can even run on electricity alone for about 16 miles, if that's what you're into.

 Unlike most limited-run hypercars, Mercedes-AMG plans to build a relative ton of these things.
-The automaker has a planned production run of 275 cars, and each will cost the Euro equivalent of $2.72 million, making it ever so slightly less expensive than a Bugatti Chiron.
+The automaker has a planned production run of 275 cars, and each will cost the euro equivalent of $2.72 million, making it ever so slightly less expensive than a Bugatti Chiron.
 As our own Tim Stevens said when he first saw the car, it's "a bargain" for what you get.

 Discuss: Mercedes-AMG Project One hypercar now testing on public roads